 - The understanding that you will not seek curative treatment

-If you’re considering a move to hospice care for yourself or a loved one, Hospice Group of SoCal can help.
-Contact us today and we can start exploring your options together
+If you’re considering a move to hospice care for ill family members or yourself, Hospice Group of SoCal can help.
+We provide chronic illness care for sick family members, as well as care for dying patients.
+Contact us today and we can start exploring your options together.